The ultimate 3-week India itinerary: Exploring the best of India

 Zenana Mahal | The insta-famous blue interior of the City Palace can be found here inside the queen’s chambers.
 Restored and decorated to their former glory, the rooms feature colourful frescoes, ornate balconies and intricate alcoves.

 Badi Mahal | The highest point of the Udaipur City Palace complex, the Garden Palace was used for royal banquets on special occasions such as Diwali and Holi.
-Built in 1699, it’s main feature is the 104 intricately carved pillars by local artisans.
+Built in 1699, its main feature is the 104 intricately carved pillars by local artisans.

-Moti Mahal | The ‘Palace of the Pearls’, Moti Mahal is surrounded by mirrored walls and stained glass windows, creating amazing reflections and the ultimate instagram playground.
+Moti Mahal | The ‘Palace of the Pearls’, Moti Mahal is surrounded by mirrored walls and stained glass windows, creating amazing reflections and the ultimate Instagram playground.

 LAKE PICHOLA SUNSET LAKE CRUISE

 The serene setting of Udaipur is the perfect backdrop for sunset.
-The marble facades of the old town, City Palace, Jag Mandir, and Jag Niwas (Taj Lake hotel) light up as the sun sets behind the Aravalli Mountains in the distance, shifting through colours of the rainbow as day turns to night.
-On the lake it’s incredibly serene; local fisherman pull their nets from below, ladies wash their clothes on the banks, while kids play and swim around the local ghats.
+The marble facades of the old town, City Palace, Jag Mandir, and Jag Niwas (Taj Lake hotel) light up as the sun sets behind the Aravalli Mountains in the distance, shifting through the colours of the rainbow as day turns to night.

 The sunset tour takes around an hour, and departs from Lal Ghat.
 A sunset tour costs INR 400 per person.